 Other potential injury sources include flying glass, airbag exhaust, flying objects inside the car and fire in the vehicle.
 The severity of one’s injuries often depends on the size and speed of vehicles involved, as well as proper seat belt and child restraint usage.Causes of Side Impact Crashes

 The vast majority of side impact crashes are the result of at least one driver’s negligence, which means most are preventable.
+Our attorneys can help a victim bring a claim against a careless driver.

 The most common causes of side-impact crashes include: